jalalazimi/jalalazimi.me/README.md

 # License
-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Jalal Azimi.
 You may not reuse anything therein without my permission:

 * _posts/